NOTICE OF PRIVACY PRACTICES OF HERITAGE VISION PLANS, INC.

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 We are committed to protecting the privacy of the medical information and other personal information we keep regarding our members.
-We call this information Protected Health Information or "PHI" throughout this notice.
+We call this information Protected Health Information or “PHI” throughout this notice.
 We are required by law to maintain the privacy of your Protected Health Information.
 We are also required to give you this notice about our privacy practices, our legal duties, and your rights concerning your PHI.
 We must follow the privacy practices that are described in this notice while it is in effect.
-This notice is effective as of July 1, 2013 and will remain in place until we replace it.

 We reserve the right to change this notice and our privacy practices at any time, provided such changes are permitted by applicable law.
 We also reserve the right to make the changes in our privacy practices and the new notice effective for all PHI that we already have about you as well as for PHI that we may receive in the future.
 Before we make a material change in our privacy practices, we will update this notice and send the new notice to our health plan subscribers at the time of the change or as required by applicable law.